Johann Georg Hamann

-Johann Georg Hamann (/ˈhɑːmɑːn/; /de/; 27 August 1730 – 21 June 1788) was a German Lutheran philosopher from Königsberg known as "the Wizard of the North" who was one of the leading figures of post-Kantian philosophy.
-His work was used by his student J. G. Herder as the main support of the Sturm und Drang movement, and is associated with the Counter-Enlightenment and Romanticism.
+Johann Georg Hamann (/ˈhɑːmɑːn/; /de/; 27 August 1730 – 21 June 1788) was a German Lutheran philosopher from Königsberg.
+Known by the pen name "the Magus (Wizard) of the North", he was one of the leading figures of post-Kantian philosophy.
+His work was used by his student Johann Gottfried Herder as the main support of the Sturm und Drang movement, and is associated with the Counter-Enlightenment and Romanticism.

-He introduced Kant, also from Königsberg, to the works of both Hume – waking him from his "dogmatic slumber" – and Rousseau.
+He introduced Kant, also from Königsberg, to the works of both David Hume – which Kant credited with waking him from his "dogmatic slumber" – and Jean-Jacques Rousseau.
 Hamann was influenced by Hume, but he used his views to argue for rather than against Christianity.

-Goethe and Kierkegaard were among those who considered him to be the finest mind of his time.
-He was also a key influence on Hegel and Jacobi.
+Johann Wolfgang von Goethe and Søren Kierkegaard were among those who considered him to be the finest mind of his time.
+He was also a key influence on G. W. F. Hegel and Friedrich Jacobi.
 Long before the linguistic turn, Hamann believed epistemology should be replaced by the philosophy of language.